User - Friendly, Multi-Step Form | Easy User Experience

-Multi-step online form designs with service selection buttons
+Best online form design with service selection buttons

 First of all, let’s define how to measure the effectiveness of an online form.
-In nearly every use case, the objective of an online form is to get people to submit the form, to achieve conversions.
+In nearly every use case, the objective of an online form is to get people to submit the form.
 The higher the conversion rate (Form submissions/ page visitors), the better.

 LeadGen dashboard with form and conversion rate metrics

-To know how LeadGen helps to build different use cases of online forms in the healthcare industry click here.
+To know how LeadGen multi-step form builder helps to build different and the best online forms in the healthcare industry click here.

-Just by comparing a lead capture form to an employee feedback form, it becomes clear how different lead forms can be and what type of different audiences they are targeted towards.
+Just by comparing a lead capture form to an employee feedback form, it becomes clear how different lead forms can be.
 The lead capture form which is the key to generating leads for businesses should ideally be as simple as possible.
 Less questions and fewer distractions are more likely to drive conversions than long and complicated forms.

 In terms of the form length, a more compact and concise form will win over a long form with unnecessary questions, e.g. “How did you hear about us?”.
-You can still ask these questions later but within a lead capture form, this is just one question too much.
+Such questions can still be asked later but within a lead capture form, this is just too much in one question.

-It doesn't mean that forms with a lot of question don't work.
-They can be very useful when you have the luxury problem of too many leads to ask a lot of qualifying questions to get less, but more quality leads.
+It doesn't mean that a multi-step form design with a lot of questions doesn't work.
+They can be very useful when you have the luxury problem of too many leads to ask a lot of qualifying questions to achieve less but quality leads.

-The great thing with LeadGen App is that you don't even need two different page variations.
+The important thing with LeadGen App multi-step form builder is that you don't even need two different page variations.
 All you need is to create two form variations and start a LeadGen experiment.
 Give it enough time and a significant amount of conversion data to draw conclusions.

 For example, a web form with under 500 visitors will give you "only" 10 leads with 2% conversion rate.
-This is not sufficient data to confidently understand which form type converts better.
+Still, this is not sufficient data to confidently understand which form type converts better.

 Multi-step forms are great for lead capture campaigns.
-If we look at employee feedback forms, it could be better to use a single-step form because a more formal form design would be appropriate.
+If we look at employee feedback forms, it could be better to use a single-step form rather than a multi-step form design.
+This is because a more formal form design would be appropriate for it.

-To summarize, the answer is not that simple because the effectiveness of a form varies depending on the purpose of the form.
-A good tactic to follow is to test two variations for each form and test these until you found a winner.
+The effectiveness of a form varies depending on the purpose of the form.
+A good tactic is testing two variations for each form until you found a winner.
 The winner can be tested again with a new challenger variant.
 This way, you will ensure that forms are most user-friendly and will help you drive better conversions.

-You can build both multi-step and single-step forms within our tool LeadGen and also test them via A/B form testing where you can test form on only one landing page.
+You can build both multi-step and single-step forms within our tool LeadGen.
+Also, test them via A/B form testing where you can test form on only one landing page.

-There are many examples that come to my mind that stand out and that create a unique experience that makes form filling a lot more intuitive.
+There are many multi-step lead form examples that come to mind that stand out to make form filling a lot more intuitive.

-This is an enquiry form for a digital agency, providing landing page design services:
+This is an inquiry form for a digital agency, providing landing page design services:

 Start screen, landing page with two Call-to-actions, find out more on page + enquiry (talk to a specialist)

-Let’s assume you are ready to talk to the specialist to get in touch, then a multi-step form opens that features different questions in a very simple and user-friendly 3-step form.
+Let’s assume you are ready to talk to the specialist to get in touch.
+A multi-step form then opens that features different questions in a very simple and user-friendly 3-step form.

 Firstly, it asks a qualifying question on the service you are interested that you can choose via a dropdown.

-Also, the page shows a pop-up of the most recent leads to create authentic urgency for more conversions (Built with LeadProof in LeadGen)
+The page also shows a pop-up of the most recent leads to create authentic urgency for more conversions (Built with LeadProof in LeadGen)